Chase Freedom among best cash back credit cards

 Getting debt-free beats no balance transfer fee

 First, the down side.
 Chase Freedom is one of those cards that carry a three percent or five dollar, whichever is greater, processing fee for balance transfers.
 Unless you qualify for the lowest possible APR on the card and you're transferring a balance from a card with very high finance charges, switching to a Chase Freedom wouldn't be a good move on that count.

 However, Chase Freedom is the first card in a long time that helps you strive to become debt-free.
 Chase used the Freedom card to pilot its "Blueprint" series of online account tools.
 The "Finish It" feature allows you to pick a date in the future upon which you will have paid down your selected balance.
 It's a great way to set clear goals for debt reduction without storing the whole card in the freezer.

 Straightforward cash-back rewards

 While not strictly a cash back credit card, Chase Freedom lets you earn a "point" for every dollar you spend on the card.
 You can turn around and cash in your points for a penny apiece.
 Chase Freedom remains one of the few cards that let you rack up limitless rewards.

 Generous bonus rewards for special purchasing categories

 As if earning one percent back in cash rewards wasn't enough, Chase Freedom encourages cardholders to patronize specific merchants throughout the year.
-In return, you can earn up to five points per dollar spent.
+In return, you can earn up to five points per dollar spent subject to quarterly enrollment and spend caps.
 The list of qualifying stores and service providers changes every three months, and promotions have so far included:

 - Gas Stations